← Back to Home

 • Edit metadata like tags, categories, URL slugs.

 We conducted usability testing with editors as each feature came online.
-It was a rough start, with poor click targets, vague input labels, and dangerously similar edit and delete buttons.
 We quickly added collaboration features like locking, after one editor accidentally paragraphs written by another.
 We also added features to support just-in-time news editors, including richer sorting features, clearer draft and scheduled statuses, and commenting and feedback features.

 Design system documentation